stan928/MMM-Sonos/README.md

 ```
 {
-	module: 'sonos',
+	module: 'MMM-Sonos',
-	position: 'top_right', // you may choose any location
+	header: "Playing on SONOS",
+	position: "top_center", // Any of the zones on the mirror.
+	classes: "default everyone",
 	config: {}
 }
 ```